Everything you need to know about the 5th Edition of the Global Citizen Forum on Oct 10-12, 2019

 Our movement is empowered by heads of state, government representatives, international organizations and diplomatic bodies, academics, philanthropists, world famous artists and performers, extraordinary athletes, entrepreneurs, innovators and creators.
 Learn how you can define and fuel the wealth of our global network and community by becoming a member.

-We are more inspired than ever with this year’s theme, A Future in Motion.
+We are more inspired than ever with this year’s theme, New Frontiers.
 We chose technology as the focus of the 2019 Forum because of its immense transformational power in our modern world, and its capacity to solve some of the greatest challenges that humanity faces today.
 Within this platform, understanding the essence of migration and the tools needed to recognize freedom of movement as a core component of global citizenship, we aim to inspire, invoke, and empower lasting change for the next generations of global citizens.

-Built at the end of the 19th century with hypnotizing domes and arches, the spectacularly grandiose Yerevan Opera Theatre will become the home of this year’s Forum.
+Built at the beginning of the 20th century with hypnotizing domes and arches, the grandiose Yerevan Opera Theatre will become the home of this year’s Forum.
 The opera building was designed by the Armenian architect Alexander Tamanian, which consists of two extravagant concert halls that have showcased world-renowned singers, instrumentalists, dancers, and artistic directors from throughout the world, including those from the Armenian diaspora.

 “It is a great honour for me to be taking the Global Citizen Forum back to the land of my forefathers,” said Armand Arton, founder of the Global Citizen Forum.
 “We are delighted that the President of Armenia has become the Forum’s patron and co-host.
 Hosting the Forum at the Opera Theatre in Yerevan will be very special, and I think everyone will truly enjoy the energy and experience of this wonderful place.”